 Client: Forestry Commission

 Bedgebury National Pinetum, located in Kent covers over 800 hectares.
 Prior to the introduction of new visitor facilities the Pinetum was known as a specialist arboretum which had limited appeal amongst the visitor market with a poor visitor infrastructure.
-We carried out a feasibility study, market assessment and business planning strategy for a new visitor centre.
+We carried out a visitor centre feasibility study, market assessment and business planning strategy for a new visitor centre.
 We also advised on operational considerations.

 Bedgebury has become one of the premier destinations for outdoor leisure and recreation in the south east, with a strong community and education focus.
 The successful funding advice (mixed funding) for £2.1 million was used to introduce new visitor facilities to increase market appeal and access.